LIMINAL: Exploring The Frontiers of LLM Decode Performance: Conclusion

 \section{Conclusion}

 This paper undertakes a first principles exploration of LLM inference serving considering how bandwidth, memory capacity, compute, and synchronization capabilities of hardware affect modern large-scale LLM serving systems.
-Challenging conventional wisdom, we show that all \textbf{four factors} are important and that architects must seek to build balanced systems that provide the right amount of all four of those capabilities.
-We also show that current and soon to appear technologies can sustain 1000 to 2500 tokens/sec on SOTA LLMs.
-Finally, the analysis shows the path to 10,000 token/sec necessarily requires algorithmic co-evolution with hardware changes.
+Challenging conventional wisdom, we show that all four factors are important and that architects must seek to build balanced systems that provide the right amount of all four of those capabilities.
+We also show that current and soon to appear technologies can sustain up to 5300 UTPS on SOTA LLMs.
+Finally, path beyond 10,000 UTPS necessarily requires algorithmic co-evolution with hardware changes.